snapappointments/bootstrap-select/docs/docs/examples.md

 </div>
 ```

-<div id="dropup"></div>
+## Dropup menu

-`dropupAuto` is set to true by default, which automatically determines whether or not the select should be a dropup.
+`dropupAuto` is set to true by default, which automatically determines whether or not the menu should display above or below the select box.
 If `dropupAuto` is set to false, manually make the select a dropup menu by adding the `.dropup` class to the select.

 <div class="bs-docs-example">
   <select class="selectpicker dropup">